Covenant Breaks (?)

 The rest of the album has more of a curiosity interest.
 The use of a harpsichord sound on Thy Kingdom Come is big step for a band that simply doesn’t ‘do’ real-world, acoustic sounds.
 The Andreas Catjar-written I Walk Slow also breaks this maxim with various guitar noises.
 Even if these sounds were synthetically generated (they have been significantly processed at least), it’s an interesting development for the project, even if the songs underpinning them aren’t as memorable as they might have been.

 Auto (Circulation) is the high-speed, 16-note bassline DJ beatmatchers choice, but it also exemplifies a problem with the album as a whole.
 Eskil’s vocals.
 Too often, he just doesn’t sound as ‘committed’ as he has on previous albums.
-Too often, I want him to stand up and really throw himself into the songs, but he seems to be playing safe too often.
+Too often, I want him to stand up and really throw himself into the songs, but he seems to be playing safe and holding back when he should be stepping forward and playing the frontman.
 And it’s at this point that I get concerned that Covenant may fall into the “technically good” trap.
 Review bait for critics who are themselves electronic music producers, but no good for a big sing-along come stage time.

 Singles and Versions: There is a 2CD version, but the second disc is just a 76-minute ambient thing called “Jag Är Fullständigt Tung” with spoken contributions from Swedish poet Helena Österlund.
 Of more interest to followers of her work than Covenant, the language barrier is impassable for me at least.
 Maybe I should be more thankful that the vast majority of Swedish bands write their songs in English?